South Patagonian’s famous winds have become known throughout the world as the wind that blows forever.

 Our distinctive geography is the perfect scenery for the wind to dance, sometimes smoothly, but most times as strong as the fire of a furious dragon.

-It is a large black vulture with a ruff of white feathers surrounding the base of the neck and, especially in the male, large white patches on the wings.
+The Andean Condor is a large black vulture with a ruff of white feathers surrounding the base of the neck and, especially in the male, large white patches on the wings.
 The head and neck are nearly featherless and are a faded red color, which may flush and therefore change color in response to the bird’s emotional state.
 In the male, there is a wattle on the neck and a large, dark red caruncle on the crown of the head.
 The female condor is smaller than the male, an exception to the rule among birds of prey.

-So, as I was saying, if you come to untamed Patagonia there are two kinds of sky spectacles, the wind and the Condors.
+So, as I was saying, if you come to untamed Patagonia, there are two kinds of sky spectacles, the wind and the Condors.